 - Employees and relatives of employees of the Reserve Bank of New Zealand may not participate.

 Submission of Entry

-- The names of all national finalists will be posted on the Monetary Policy Challenge website by close of business on Friday 31 May 2019.
+- The Reserve Bank will choose six national finalists, whose names will be posted on the Monetary Policy Challenge website by close of business on Friday, 31 May 2019.

 - The national winners of the Monetary Policy Challenge and the teams placed 2nd and 3rd agree to release their presentation material to interested schools that request a copy.
 They also agree a video of their presentation at the national final placed on the Monetary Policy Challenge and YouTube websites for other schools to view.

 - The judges' decision is final and no correspondence will be entered into.